amber0309/ANM-MM/README.md

 After installing all required packages, you can run *test.py* to see whether **ANM-MM()** could work normally.

 The test code does the following:
 1. it generates 100 observations (a (100, 2) *numpy array*) from two exponential functions.
-The first column is the cause $X$ and the second is the effect $Y$.
+The first column is the cause `X` and the second is the effect `Y`.
-2. ANM-MM() is applied on the generated data to first conduct clustering and then infer the causal direction.
+2. ANM-MM is applied on the generated data to first conduct clustering and then infer the causal direction.

 ## Apply **ANM-MM** on your data